 Benefits of Marble Floors in Kitchens

-- Polish: Unlike many other stone flooring materials, marble is a very hard stone surface that can take an extremely high polish.
-This allows manufacturers to get the surface of marble extremely smooth and shiny.
+- Polish: Unlike many other stone flooring materials, marble can take that take an extremely high polish.
+This allows manufacturers to hone the surface of marble to a very smooth and shiny that is extremely attractive.
 Polishing also tends to bring out the colors in the stone, making them more noticeable and dramatic.

 - Light transmission: One of the reasons that marble has so often been used in great works of sculpture is that it has a slightly translucent quality.
 When used for flooring, this quality allows illumination to penetrate the surface of some lighter-colored marble materials, giving the material a slight glow.
 Even in darker marbles, the play of light across the surface of the stone can be quite lovely.

 - Natural material: Marble is an all-natural material that is created in the earth.
 This quality is much appreciated by those who prefer natural over synthetic materials.
-Marble cannot be said to be biodegradable, but as a natural material it can be recycled and does not create environmental pollution at the end of its functional life.
+Marble cannot be said to be biodegradable, but as a natural material it can be recycled and does not create environmental pollution at the end of its life.

 Drawbacks of Marble Kitchen Floors

-- High cost: Marble is one of the more expensive kitchen flooring materials on the market, and individual 12” x 12” tiles can cost upwards of $5-$10 per sq ft.
-When dealing with mosaics, larger tiles, slabs and non-standard sizes, the price can be even higher.
+- High cost: Marble is one of the more expensive kitchen flooring materials on the market, and individual 12 x 12-inch tiles can cost upwards of $5 to $10 per square foot.
+When dealing with designer mosaics, larger tiles, slabs, and non-standard sizes, the price can be even higher.

 - Slippery surfaces: When polished, marble flooring has a very low coefficient of friction, meaning that it may present a slipping hazard.
-This is especially true in a kitchen where water and other liquids may occasionally spill on the ground.
-This can be offset to some extent by the use of floor mats.
+This is especially true in a kitchen, where water and other liquids may occasionally spill.
+To some extent, this the use of floor mats.

-- Can be scratched: Marble is a relatively soft stone, and polished marble tile is relatively easy to scratch; meaning that over time your kitchen floor may be marred by the moving of furniture and the clicking of heels.
-Repairing a scratched marble tile is a difficult job and usually requires the assistance of a professional.
+- Can be scratched: Marble is a relatively soft stone, and polished marble tile is relatively easy to scratch.
+Over time, a marble floor can be marred by the moving of furniture, or even by pets.
+Repairing a scratched marble tile is a difficult job and usually requires the assistance of a professional to repolish it.